mrnorman/YAKL/README.md

 ```

 What the `YAKL_SCOPE()` macro does is create a local reference to the variable, e.g., `auto &var = this->var;`

+## Handling Class Methods Called from Kernels

+If you have a class method prefixed with `YAKL_INLINE`, meaning you intend to potentially call it from a `parallel_for` kenel, you must delcare it as `static`.
+This is not a firm requirement in CUDA, but it is in HIP and likely SYCL as well.
+Also, it makes sense from a C++ perspective. `static` member functions belong to the class itself, not any particular object or instantiation of that class.
+Therefore, it does not use the `this->` pointer.
+This idea is moot if you plan on inlining the function; however, strictly speaking, you shouln't open yourself up to the possibility of calling a function via the `this->` pointer.
+Therefore the function should be static.

 ## Future Work